 Combat HIV/AIDS Globally

 Twenty years ago, when President George W. Bush launched the President’s Emergency Plan for AIDS Relief (PEPFAR), testing positive for HIV was a death sentence for many people in low-income countries.
 Because of PEPFAR, millions of babies born to mothers living with HIV are born HIV-free.
-Today, PEPFAR supports over 20 million people around the world by providing care and lifesaving HIV treatment, allowing people to live full and meaningful lives.
+As recently as 2023, PEPFAR supported over 20 million people around the world by providing care and lifesaving HIV treatment, allowing people to live full and meaningful lives.

 The positive impacts also extend to the broader healthcare system in PEPFAR-aided countries, with the program supporting 327,000 health workers in communities that need them.
 Overall per-capita GDP growth was on average 2.1 percentage points higher in countries receiving PEPFAR investment than would otherwise be expected.